RedZapdos123/MStressV2/README.md

 - Check that the database exists and is accessible.
 - Run the seed script to populate test data: `cd backend && npm run seed`.

-## Contributing:

-For contribution guidelines, please refer to the project documentation.

 ## License:

 This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License.
 See the LICENSE file for details.

-## Support:

-For support and questions, please contact the development team.

-## Version:

-Current Version: 1.0.0

-Last Updated: October 20, 2025.